petersulyok/smfc/README.md

 The fan control logic can be enabled and disabled independently per zone.
 All fans in a zone will have the same rotation speed.
 The user can configure different temperature calculation method for a zone (e.g. minimum, average, maximum temperatures).

-The user-defined parameters (see configuration file) create function where a temperature interval is being mapped to a fan level interval.
+The user-defined parameters (see configuration file) create a function where a temperature interval is being mapped to a fan level interval.

  <img src="https://github.com/petersulyok/smfc/raw/main/doc/userdefined_control_function.jpg" align="center" width="500">